fyrkov/r2dbc-coroutines-demo/docs/README.md

 ![r2dbc_vzhuh.png](r2dbc_vzhuh.png)

 The purpose of this demo is to showcase the use of reactive R2DBC drivers together with Kotlin coroutines.
-Use of Project Reactor is kept to a minimum to maintain a coroutines-first approach.
+Usage of Project Reactor is kept to a minimum to maintain a coroutines-first approach.

+#### Why the hell do I need R2DBC?
+* non-blocking DB access so threads aren’t blocked on IO
+* higher concurrency with fewer threads
+* fits reactive stacks (WebFlux, reactive messaging)
+* useful for IO-heavy, high-load services

+#### Why the hell do I need coroutines?
+* Kotlin first-class feature with language-level support
+* write async code in simple sequential style
+* less cumbersome than Reactor's Flux/Mono chains

+#### Wait can I refrain from Reactor at all?
+Other Spring reactive components used for end-to-end reactive applications, such as WebFlux or reactive Kafka client, are built on top of Reactor.
+However, this does not mean that one must use Reactor in the application code.
+It is possible to write code with coroutines only (no Flux/Mono in app), and keep Reactor at the edges as an underlying runtime.
+In general, there is nothing wrong with mixing Reactor and coroutines or staying with coroutines only.

-Let's look at the components involved.
+Now Let's look at the components involved.

 ### R2DBC
 R2DBC drivers are database drivers that implement reactive, non-blocking access to relational databases.